VoicenterTeam/openapi-control-plane-mcp/docs/README.md

-# OpenAPI Control Plane MCP - Documentation
+# OpenAPI Control Panel MCP - Documentation

-Welcome to the documentation for the OpenAPI Control Plane MCP Server!
+Welcome to the documentation for the OpenAPI Control Panel MCP Server!

 ## 📚 Documentation Structure